vbergaaa/Annihilation-Special-Forces-Helper/README.md

 # Annihilation-Special-Forces-Helper
-A program used to assist players who play the SC2 Custom Arcade Game, "Annihilation Special Forces" created by Jessy
+This is a program used to assist players who play the SC2 Custom Arcade Game, "Annihilation Special Forces" created by <Cruxis>jessy

-You can use this program to plan and create your in game loadouts.
-It accurately shows your player statistics, going beyond the in-game stats by including unit specific buffs from things like perks, souls, and ranks.
+You can use this program to plan and create your in game loadouts, limiting them to your available perk points, gems, souls and challenge points.
+It shows you your player statistics, going beyond the in-game stats by including stats for unit specific buffs, such as infusions, essence, and rank.

-It also shows you unit statistics for any unit in the game, allowing you to compare statistics of different units with any upgrades.
+It also contains data for unit statistics for most units in the game, allowing you to compare statistics of different units with any perks, rank, upgrades, etc.

 ## Download Instructions
-To run this program, you will need to have Microsoft .NET Core installed on you computer.
-To check if you have this, you can run the following command from a command prompt window:
-`dotnet --version`

-If the version number is less than 3, or the command 'dotnet' could not be found, you will need to install .Net Core Runtime from [here](https://dotnet.microsoft.com/download/dotnet-core/current/runtime)

-Once you have dotnet installed, download <b>ASF.zip</b> from the newest release on the releases page, found [here](https://github.com/vbergaaa/Annihilation-Special-Forces-Helper/releases).

-Once you have downloaded the zip file, extract the files and run ASFLauncher.exe.

-If you are updating to a new version of this program, you will need copy the "Loadouts", "Souls", and "Profile" folders from your old directory to the new directory to retain your previous data.
+Head to the [releases page](https://github.com/vbergaaa/Annihilation-Special-Forces-Helper/releases) and find the most recent release.
+Download it and run the installer ASFSetup.exe.
+Follow the prompts to install the program.

+This program makes use of Microsoft .NET Core 3 runtime libraries.
+If you don't already have them on your machine, the installer will download them the first time you run it.

+Once you have installed the program, there will be a shortcut on your destop named 'ASF Companion App'.
+Use this as the main entry point for the app.
+The app can also be found as an excutable in 'C:/Program Files (x86)/vbergaaa/ASF Companion App/', or wherever you specified the install.

+If you find an issue or wish to request a feature, please create a new issue [here](https://github.com/vbergaaa/Annihilation-Special-Forces-Helper/issues), or contact me through the ASF discord, available in game.

 ### Feature roadmap:
-1. Add a Power Soul into a loadout
-2. Add more information about enemies and rooms to improve Damage and Toughness statistics
-3. Adding an economy calculator to help you determine which eco perks will give you the most value.
+- Add an economy calculator to help you determine cost of units, and cost of upgrades, and informs you which eco perks will give you the most value.
-4. Add an RP tracking/logging system
+- Add an RP tracking/logging system to keep your profile up to date and allow you to view a history of your games.

-### Potiential future features
-- Adding a helper that suggests different perks or gems to increase stats with best stats/cost ratio.
+- Adding a helper that suggests different perks or gems to increase stats/economy with best value/cost ratio.
-- Add a replay parser to automatically read played games and update your profile as you play